AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 ## Searching Leads {#searching-leads}

 AEM ships with a sample Search component that searches leads in Salesforce according to the given criteria.
-This component shows you how to use the Salesforce REST API to search for salesforce objects.
-You need to link a page with a Salesforce configuration to trrigger a call to salesforce.com.
+This component shows you how to use the Salesforce REST API to search for Salesforce objects.
+To trigger a call to salesforce.com, link a page with a Salesforce configuration.

 >[!NOTE]
 >